There is perhaps greater truth in market manipulation. How often have

 it just as a fashionable analysis technique of the time.
 It is and has

-been, very widely followed, particularly in the Forex market but there
+been, very widely followed, particularly in the Foreign Exchange market but there

 was a time when very few traders had even heard of Fibonacci.